 Grant Cardone and Ken Krogue are two of the biggest names in sales for a reason: They rock the cold call.
-And they’re sharing tips with hungry salespeople like you who want to sell more.
+And they’re sharing tips with hungry life insurance producers like you who want to sell more.

 Here’s an overview of Grant Cardone’s best cold-calling tips:

 - Attitude.
-90 percent of your success in life is based on your attitude.
+Ninety percent of your success in life is based on your attitude.
 Every time you talk to a prospect on the phone, make sure your head is in the right space.

 - Persist.
 One call is generally not enough to close the deal.
-Cardone recommends being persistent, and calling again and again until the prospect is ready to buy.
+Cardone recommends being persistent and calling repeatedly until the prospect is ready to buy.

 - Diversify.
 You shouldn’t depend on one call to do it all.
 So keep your chin up by diversifying your expectations.
 You’ll be disappointed and you’re going to be rejected.
 But one unsuccessful cold call does not a salesman make!
 You’ll have to be on lots of calls to drive success.
 So take each one in stride.

-Ken Krogue’s cold calling success tips piggyback on Cardone’s savvy advice.
-Be sure that:
+Ken Krogue’s cold-calling success tips piggyback on Cardone’s savvy advice.

 - Your calls are timely.
-You should connect with a lead within 5 minutes of receiving their information.
+You should connect with a lead within five minutes of receiving their information.

 - Be persistent.
 The average salesperson will call a lead 1.3 times and then give up.
 But research shows that you should attempt to call a lead six times to have a 90 percent chance of making a connection.